HERALD OF SCIENCE OF S SEIFULLIN KAZAKH AGRO TECHNICAL RESEARCH UNIVERSITY: Veterinary sciences

 https://bulletinofscience.kazatu.edu.kz/index.php/veterinary-science

 <p><strong>Thematic focus of publications</strong><span style="font-weight: 400;">.
-The journal highlights the results of scientific research in the field of microbiology, virology, parasitology, biotechnology, pathology, infectious diseases, non-communicable diseases, surgery, obstetrics and other areas of veterinary science.</span></p> <p><strong>Certificate of registration with the Committee of Information of the Ministry of Information and Social Development of the Republic of Kazakhstan (№ KZ10VPY00062705 from 12 January, 2023)</strong></p> <p><strong>Frequency: </strong><span style="font-weight: 400;">4 times a year.</span></p> <p><strong>ISSN</strong><span style="font-weight: 400;"> 2958-5430</span></p> <p><strong>Online ISSN</strong><span style="font-weight: 400;"> 2958-5449</span></p>С. Сейфуллин атындағы Қазақ агротехникалық зерттеу университеті en-USHERALD OF SCIENCE OF S SEIFULLIN KAZAKH AGRO TECHNICAL RESEARCH UNIVERSITY: Veterinary sciences2958-5430Isolation and characteristics of keratinophilic fungi from the objects of the external environment
+The journal highlights the results of scientific research in the field of microbiology, virology, parasitology, biotechnology, pathology, infectious diseases, non-communicable diseases, surgery, obstetrics and other areas of veterinary science.</span></p> <p><strong>Certificate of registration with the Committee of Information of the Ministry of Information and Social Development of the Republic of Kazakhstan (№ KZ10VPY00062705 from 12 January, 2023)</strong></p> <p><strong>Frequency: </strong><span style="font-weight: 400;">4 times a year.</span></p> <p><strong>ISSN</strong><span style="font-weight: 400;"> 2958-5430</span></p> <p><strong>Online ISSN</strong><span style="font-weight: 400;"> 2958-5449</span></p>С. Сейфуллин атындағы Қазақ агротехникалық зерттеу университеті en-USHERALD OF SCIENCE OF S SEIFULLIN KAZAKH AGRO TECHNICAL RESEARCH UNIVERSITY: Veterinary sciences2958-5430Study of the Distribution of Salmonella Infection in Poultry Farms in the Northern Region of Kazakhstan

 Copyright (c) 2025 HERALD OF SCIENCE OF S SEIFULLIN KAZAKH AGRO TECHNICAL RESEARCH UNIVERSITY: Veterinary sciences